-d.
-Capabilities and Competencies.
-This section should describe the experience and capability of the applicant organization and any contractors or subgrantees that the applicant will use to implement and manage this effort and its associated federal funding, highlighting any previous experience implementing projects of similar design or magnitude.
-Applicants should highlight their experience/capability/capacity to manage subawards, including details on their system for fiscal accountability.
-Management and staffing patterns should be clearly connected to the project design described in the previous section.
-Applicants should describe the roles and responsibilities of project staff and explain the program's organizational structure and operations.
-Applicants should include a copy of the organizational chart showing how the organization operates, including who manages the finances; how the applicant manages subawards, if there are any; and the management of the project proposed for funding.
+This section should also describe the experience and capability that the applicant will use to implement and manage this effort and its associated federal funding, highlighting any previous experience implementing projects of similar design or magnitude.
+When applicable, applicants should highlight their experience/capability/capacity to manage subawards, including details on their system for fiscal accountability.
+Management and staffing patterns should be clearly articulated and must be connected to the project design described in the previous section.
+Applicants should describe the roles and responsibilities of project staff and explain the program's organizational structure and operations, explaining how this initiative fits into the overall mission of the organization.
+Applicants should include a copy of the organizational chart showing how their organization operates, including who manages the finances; how the applicant manages subawards, if there are any; and detailing the management of the project.